-Reference FR1082 Name of Organisation/Group 1.1 Double H Lu nch Club Name of Project 2.1 Lunch & Laughter How many members?
+Reference FR1082 Name of Organisation/Group 1.1 Double H Lui nch Club Name of Project 2.1 Lunch & Laughter How many members?
 1.11 Full Time Part Time Volunteer Member 14 What does your Organisation/Group do?
 1.10 To provide a weekly people in the area. social activity a and nutritious lunch for older Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.13 Geographical Area: Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston How much grant funding are you seeking?
-2.10 LAC Applying to: Hu £700 interniii What will this grant be used for?
-Please provide a breakdown of the costs 2.3 To provide a safe, comfortable accessible meeting place for older adults. to be incurred.
-(Please use a separate sheet if required) 2.4 To provide a nutritious lunch and companionship.
-There is nothing else in the area for older adults.
-Infrequent bus to Pai prevents us going elsewhere.
-2.5 Rent Hunterhill Con Arrange for delivery nmunity Centre • 2.6 appier and healt re socially connected.
+2.10 LAC Applying to: Hunterhill £700 What will this grant be used for?
+Please provide a breakdown of the costs 2.3 To provide a safe, c adults. omfortable acce essible meeting place for older to be incurred.
+(Please use a separate sheet if required) 2.4 - area for older a ompanionship.
+There is dults.
+Infrequent bus to Paisley 2.5 Rent Hunterhill Con Arrange for delivery nmunity Centre 2.6 appier and healt re socially connected.
 In hier.
 That loneliness and hips are built.
 What is your group's current bank balance?
 1.14 £5.60 Are there any significant items of expenditure to be set against this bank balance?
 1.14 No Have you applied for funding from any other sources?
 (This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Timescale for Decision if not Secured

 Please briefly explain the benefit 2.6 That the older people in the area are socially connected.
 In

-for the Local Partnership area if general, they are hap ss and
+for the Local Partnership area if general, they are happier and healthier.
+That loneliness and

 you are awarded this grant isolation is reduced.
-That relationships are built.
+T hat relationships are built.

-Previous local grant award history LAC 2018/19 £600 Rent & Running & Running
+Previous local grant award history LAC 2018/19 £600 Rent 8 k Running

-previous 24 months C costs
+previous 24 months C osts

 Any Additional Information/ 3.00

 Documents Provided with Grant

 Application

 Please provide a breakdown of 2.11 Rent £500 £500

 the total costs of the project Running costs, station nery etc £200 £200

 and the amount requested from

 this grant source.

 Appendix 4 Submitted (Out of

 School Care Providers Only)

-Lead Officer Recommendation •
+Lead Officer Recommendation

 (for office use only)